-was not obtained before closing of the bid submission window.
-The Hornsea 3 project is expected to obtain the DCO in March 2020 and Ørsted expects to participate with the project in the fourth CfD round, expected to take place in the first half of 2021.
-The Hornsea 4 project is expected to obtain DCO later in 2021 and will upon receipt of DCO be eligible for participation in future CfD rounds in the United Kingdom expected every second year.
+In the United Kingdom, the Development Consent Order ("DCO") for the Hornsea 3 project was issued in December 2020 and Ørsted expects to participate with the project in the fourth CfD round, expected to take place in the second half of 2021.
+The Hornsea 4 project is expected to obtain DCO in 2021 and will upon receipt of DCO be eligible for participation in future CfD rounds in the United Kingdom that are scheduled every second year.